sriram-srinivasan/gore/README.md

 #gore

-`gore` is a command-line evaluator of golang code -- a REPL without a loop, if you will -- meant for interactively trying out snippets of go code.
-It is a replacement for the [go playground](http://play.golang.org), while making it much easier to try bits of code: `gore` automatically supplies boiler-plate code such as `import` and `package` declarations and a `main` function wrapper.
+`gore` is a command-line evaluator for golang code -- a REPL without a loop, if you will.
+It is a replacement for the [go playground](http://play.golang.org), while making it much easier to interactively try out bits of code: `gore` automatically supplies boiler-plate code such as `import` and `package` declarations and a `main` function wrapper.
 Also, since it runs on your own computer, no code is rejected on security grounds (unlike go playground's safe sandbox mode).

 #Usage